ladaedu/oci-terraform-intro/README.md

 ## Setup OCI API key

+For remote access to OCI, e.g. by OCI-CLI or other OCI SDKs, we need to have some access key, or token.

-- 3 possibilities:
+There are 3 possibilities:
-    - just download it from your profile in OCI Console
+    - just download the key from your profile in OCI Console, and cut&paste proper content to `~/.oci/config` to make OCI-CLI work
     - using OCI cli - generate OCI API key to `~/.oci`:

         ```